 When considering consistency in educators, it is also important to consider their shifts and how illness may affect this.
-The rostering of all shifts is also completed for a month at a time to ensure that for an entire month your child will know who will be there to greet them in the mornings and who will be there to play with until they are picked up.
-Where illness is concerned, we look for the most effective ways to ensure the same faces are in each room, even shuffling shifts to ensure permanent educators are in on the earliest and latest shifts.
+At Child’s Play, the rostering of shifts is completed a month at a time to ensure that for an entire month your child will know who will be there to greet them in the mornings and who will be there to play with until they are picked up.
+Where illness is concerned, we look for the most effective ways to ensure the same faces are in each room, even shuffling shifts to ensure permanent educators are in on the earlier and later times.

-Best practice also means striving for more than the basic legal requirements.
-Looking at qualifications, programming, ratio and first aid requirements.
-In ensuring the best program for you child educators are provided with much more programming time than the legal requirements, this is to ensure ample time to create the best learning environments, time to explore different developmental areas and communicate all this with you through observations and developmental summaries.
+Best practice also means striving for more than the basic legal requirements and looking at qualifications, programming, ratio and first aid requirements.
+In ensuring the best program for your child, educators are provided with much more programming time than the legal requirements.
+This is to ensure ample time to create the best learning environments, time to explore different developmental areas and communicate all this with you through observations and developmental summaries.

 Exceeding first aid and qualification requirements also means there is less concern about different scenarios arising, and ensuring everyone feels qualified in dealing with them.
 Similarly, the ratio of educators can be at the most basic level, but wherever possible, having additional educators means safer environments, and more meaningful interactions are possible with more of the children.